 Under California labor laws, your employer has to reimburse you for all work-required losses and expenses.
-If your employer has failed to reimburse you for work-related expenses, you may be able to recover compensation by filing a lawsuit against your employer.
+If your employer has failed to reimburse you for work-related expenses, you may be able to recover compensation by filing a lawsuit.

 Below, our California wage and hour lawyers discuss the following frequently asked questions about lawsuits for unpaid expenses for California employees: